Fujita388/destruction-bubble-with-surfactant/README.md

 ## Prevention of parallel shift caused by gravity

  Create a wall that does not move with the atoms named number 3

+## Concentration of surfactant

+ Calculate concentration of surfactant from the ratio of the number of atom 1 and 2